On this page I post some of my adventures around New Mexico, the Southwest, and beyond.

 First drive in my then new baby, a 1997 GMC Suburban.
 It has since then undergone some modifications.
 Sadly right now it sits in Albuquerque with a broken transmission.
 I am saving money to get her fixed up and back on the trails.

 Went on a road trip with a group of new off-road friends I made.
 We went to Socorro, and then into the foothills and canyons of the Magdalena Mountains.
 Really fun ride.
 Made me hungry for more off-roading and camping.
 Purchasing the Suburban was the right choice because I (6'2) can comfortably sleep in the back of it without having to mess with a tent.
+Summer of 2021.

 Went up the Sandias again, this time in the snow.
 I had just had eye surgery so the snow was very bright.
 Luckily they gave me some sexy sunglasses.
+December 2021.

 Went down south, east of Belen to cruise around some of the dirt roads there and visit a piece of land I had just bought in the area.
+Spring of 2022.

 Drove around some dirt roads outside Placitas and then up Mount Taylor.
 I had just gotten a lift and new suspension for my truck (I named her Zippy the Snowflake), so this was sort of a test drive to see how it rode and felt now.
 It was super fun.
 Had some rain up on Mt.
 Taylor but it was beautiful, fairly wet, very green and lush all around (for New Mexico).
+Spring of 2022.

 Hiked the Cienega and Canoncito Loop again.
 Came very close to some deer.
+Summer of 2022.

 My mom came to visit.
 This was her second visit to New Mexico but this time I had the means and transportation to take her around the state.
 On her first visit she went to Santa Fe, the Sandia Crest and Madrid, and around Albuquerque, so for the second visit we decided to go elsewhere.
 We went to Taos, Mt.
 Taylor, White Sands, and some other amazing places in between.
+September 2022.

 A few months after my mom my dad and his wife also came to visit.
 It was their first visit to New Mexico, so I did a similar tour with them as with my mom, plus a few places I didn't go to with my mother.
 We went up the Sandias, to Madrid, to Santa Fe, Taos, Bandelier, around Albuquerque, to White Sands, ToC, Elephant Butte Lake, and the VLA.
 It was quite amazing.
+June 2023.

-South Sandia Peak once again.
+South Sandia Peak once again, summer of 2023.

 This was sort of a going-away hike for me.
 Little did I know that I would be returning home very soon to resume my adventuring in this wonderful state.

 Took a drive into the Zuni Mountains outside Grants and then hiked to the top of Mount Sedgwick, the highest point in the Zunis.
 Very beautiful drive and hike, the dirt roads in and out were mostly fine except for a few spots.
+Summer of 2024.

 AllTrails has it as a point to point hike HERE.